 I’m placing all my bets on Marlon Williams, a crooner from New-Zealand who is following in the footsteps of Roy Orbison, and Leon Bridges, with kind of a vintage soul vibe similar to Sam Cooke.

-I’m also very much looking forward to the over the top “XXL” shows of two festival veterans: Game and Rick Ross, as well as the techno show Richie Hawtin will be putting on.
+I’m also very much looking forward to the over the top “XXL” shows Rick Ross and Richie Hawtin will be putting on.

 Here at Dr. Martens we’re really proud to be able to partner with your festival.
 Can you tell us what Dr. Martens represents to you?